jakeogh/dnsgate/README.md

                             analytics.google.com -> google.com
                         not enabled by default.
 Useful for dnsmasq if you are willing to maintain a --whitelist file for inadvertently blocked domains.
 This causes ad-serving domains to be blocked at their TLD's.
-Wihout this option, the domain owner can change until the --url lists are updated.
-It does not make sense to use this flag if you are generateing a /etc/hosts format file since the effect would be to block google.com and not *.google.com
+Without this option, the domain owner can change until the --url lists are updated.
+It does not make sense to use this flag if you are generating a /etc/hosts format file since the effect would be to block google.com and not *.google.com

   --whitelist WHITELIST